Xander1233/Rock-Paper-Scissors-App/README.md

 Copyright (C) 2022  David Neidhart

-The License, stated [here](https://github.com/Xander1233/Rock-Paper-Scissors-App/blob/master/LICENSE), applies to all source code inside this repository!
+The License, stated [here](https://github.com/Xander1233/Rock-Paper-Scissors-App/blob/master/LICENSE), applies to all source code, even if not directly stated inside each file, inside this repository!